Theodora Mead Abel

-Theodora Mead Abel (1899–1998) was an American clinical psychologist and educator, who used innovative ideas by combining sociology and psychology.
+Theodora Mead Abel (September 9, 1899 – December 2, 1998) was an American clinical psychologist and educator, who used innovative ideas by combining sociology and psychology.
 She was a pioneer in cross-cultural psychology.

 Early life and education

-Theodora was born in Newport, Rhode Island, on September 9, 1899, and raised in New York City.
+Theodora Mead was born in Newport, Rhode Island, on September 9, 1899, and raised in New York City.
 In 1917, she graduated from Miss Chapin's School, where she was president of the student government.

 Abel attended Vassar College and received her B.A. in 1921.
 In 1924, she received an M.A. from Columbia University, where one of her professors was Leta Stetter Hollingworth.
 She then attended the University of Paris and obtained her degree in psychology in 1923.
 Her final degree came from Columbia and was a Ph.D., in 1925.

 Career

 After receiving her education, Theodora spent time as an educator.
-She taught at the University of Illinois (1925–1926), Sarah Lawrence College (1929–1933), and the Manhattan Trade School for Girls.
+She taught at the University of Illinois Urbana-Champaign (1925–1926), Sarah Lawrence College (1929–1933), and the Manhattan Trade School for Girls.

 She then entered the civil world.
 She worked at the New York State Department of Mental Hygiene from 1940 until 1946, as its chief psychologist.

-In 1947, she took the position of director of psychology at New York City's Post-Graduate Center for Mental Health, a position she held for 24 years.
+In 1947, she took the position of director of psychology at New York City's Postgraduate Center for Mental Health, a position she held for 24 years.

 In 1971, after moving to New Mexico, she became chief of family therapy at the Child Guidance Center, in Albuquerque, where she also established a private practice.
 While in New Mexico, she conducted studies of Puebloan peoples.